 Anemones are carnivorous, feeding on tiny plankton or fish.
 Their stinging tentacles are triggered by the slightest touch, firing a harpoon-like filament called a nematocyst into their prey.
 Once injected with the paralyzing neurotoxin, the prey is guided into the mouth by the tentacles.

 An anemone has a single opening in the center of an oral disc, by which it consumes food and excretes waste.
-At the Aquarium, they are fed pieces of shrimp, brine shrimp, fish and krill.
+At the Aquarium, they are fed pieces of shrimp, fish and krill.

 Most anemones are small, but some can grow as large as 6.5 feet in diameter.